me-foundation/community-managed-token/README.md

 # Community Managed Token (CMT)

-Community Managed Token is a community effort of extending the [spl_managed_token](https://github.com/solana-labs/solana-program-library/tree/master/managed-token) to support a full proxy of spl_token interfaces.
-Specifically to extend the support of 'Approve', 'Revoke', and 'Wrap' for existing mints.
+Community Managed Token is an exact 1:1 code deployment of the [spl_managed_token](https://github.com/solana-labs/solana-program-library/tree/master/managed-token) to support a full proxy of spl_token interfaces.

 For composability purpose and follow the original spl_managed_token's philosophy, the goal of CMT is to  have a upstream_authority (usually from a upstream program's PDA) that controls the use cases of the token.